ov-sa/Beautify.library/docs/glossary/getting_started.md

 ## ━ How to get the API Names?

-**Head over to the sidebar under `Elements` section and dive into the element you wish the retrieve the API of.**
+**Head over to the sidebar and navigate into the section 'E L E M E N T S'.
+Dive into the element you wish to learn further more about (Properties/APIs etc).**